just4jc/Robocars/README.md

 # Building a small scale autonomous driving car using machine learning.

+Autonomous cars have been a topic of increasing interest recently as many companies are actively developing related hardware and software technologies towards fully autonomous driving capability with no human intervention.
+Machine learning have been successfully applied in various perception and control tasks in recent years and they are beginning to see applications in autonomous driving.
+From Tesla Model S to Google Waymo to Uber to major auto makers.
+They are using machine learning for aaplications like vision based real-time obstacle detection and avoidance.
+More recently, researchers are investigating deep learning end-to-end control of cars and other robots.

 This project is based on the open source [DIY Robocars](https://diyrobocars.com/) project so first of all, a huge thank you to that community and its contributors.

 What I am going to build is a self-driving car at a 1/16 scale, a low-cost autonomous car testbed, which is based on the state-of-the-art end-to-end deep learning with the goal of lowering the economic and safety-related barriers to the research in autonomous cars.
 The overall cost of the project will be around £250, depending on where you purchase parts and how good you are at shoplifting.